 Corporate Bonds: Sometimes Good, Sometimes Bad, Sometimes Ugly

 The three traditional investment categories are stocks, bonds and “cash and equivalents”.
 The last one is mainly an accounting term stating where these assets end up on a company’s balance sheet; all short-term (less than twelve months) investments technically fall under this.
-Stocks, though some people use them as a short-term investment, are risky, difficult to understand and usually better to hold for several years.
+Stocks, though some people use them as a high yield short-term investment, are risky, difficult to understand and usually better to hold for several years.

 That, for ordinary retail investors, leaves bonds.
 These are not quite as safe as money market funds, but a lot less risky than stocks or alternative investments.
 They are issued by governments and also private enterprises.
 While these turn to the money market for quick, short-term cash, they issue bonds for longer terms, perhaps to fund an expansion of their operations.

 Though the way in which these contracts are written varies, the usual arrangement is for the investor to hand over a lump sum.
 The issuing company then makes interest payments at specified intervals (bi-annually or quarterly) and returns the principal when the bond matures.
 Each bond is issued a credit rating, usually by Moody’s or Standard & Poor, which is a very reliable way of seeing whether the return offered is fair.